cwendorf/DEVISE/docs/vignettes/workflow.md

 descriptives
 ```

-### Using Pipes
+### Using the Pipe Operator

-To keep data flowing, pipes (`|>`) show step-by-step transformations.
-They help express a sequence of operations without temporary assignment.
+To keep data flowing, the pipe operator (`|>`) allows step-by-step transformations.
+This helps express a sequence of operations without temporary assignment.

 ```r
 df |> compute_descriptives(Quiz ~ Group)